SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [open-source-labs/OverVue](https://github.com/open-source-labs/OverVue) - Prototyping Tool For Vue Devs 适用于Vue的原型工具
 - [pratik227/quasar-admin](https://github.com/pratik227/quasar-admin) - Free Quasar Admin Template based on Vue.js and used Quasar Framework.
 - [altai-ui/qui-max](https://github.com/altai-ui/qui-max) - A Vue 3.x Neumorphic design system for Web.
 Written in TypeScript with Composition API 🔥
-- [pipipi-pikachu/PPTist](https://github.com/pipipi-pikachu/PPTist) - 基于 Vue3.x + TypeScript 的在线演示文稿（幻灯片）应用，还原了大部分 Office PowerPoint 常用功能，实现在线PPT的编辑、演示。支持导出PPT文件。
+- [pipipi-pikachu/PPTist](https://github.com/pipipi-pikachu/PPTist) - An online presentation application that replicates most of the commonly used features of Microsoft Office PowerPoint, allowing for the editing and presentation of PPT online.
+It also supports the expo
 - [AutomaApp/automa](https://github.com/AutomaApp/automa) - A browser extension for automating your browser by connecting blocks
 - [hello-efficiency-inc/raven-reader](https://github.com/hello-efficiency-inc/raven-reader) - 📖 All your articles in one place.
 Beautiful.
 - [MiracleTanC/Neo4j-KGBuilder](https://github.com/MiracleTanC/Neo4j-KGBuilder) - Neo4j+springboot+vue+d3.js知识图谱构建和可视化